-Jasmohan S. Bajaj MBBS, MD, MSAssociate Professor of Medicine, Division of Gastroenterology, Hepatology, and Nutrition, Virginia Commonwealth University and McGuire VA Medical Center, Richmond, Virginia
+Jasmohan S. Bajaj MBBS, MD, MSProfessor of Medicine Division of Gastroenterology, Hepatology, and Nutrition, Virginia Commonwealth University and Central Virginia VA Healthcare System, Richmond, Virginia

 Jasmohan S. Bajaj, MBBS, MD, MS, is a Tenured Professor of Medicine, Division of Gastroenterology, Hepatology, and Nutrition at Virginia Commonwealth University and McGuire VA Medical Center in Richmond, VA.
 He is a Fellow of the American Gastroenterological Association, American Association for the Study of Liver Disease and American College of Gastroenterology.
 Dr. Bajaj earned his MBBS from Delhi University at Maulana Azad Medical College.
 He completed an internship in internal medicine at Delhi University at Maulana Azad Medical College and internal medicine residency at the State University of New York Health Science Center in Brooklyn.
 He furthered his medical training with a fellowship in gastroenterology and hepatology at the Medical College of Wisconsin Affiliated Hospitals, then went on to earn an MS in epidemiology at the Medical College of Wisconsin in Milwaukee.